$k$-means as a variational EM approximation of Gaussian mixture models: -means and truncated variational EM for GMMs

-TV-EM for GMMs (Alg.\,\ref{AlgTVEMforGMM}) increases the similarity between $k$-means and standard EM for GMMs in two ways: (A)~it relates Euclidean distances to a variational free-energy and thus to the GMM likelihood; and (B)~it introduces `hard' zeros in the updates of model parameters (some or many $\qcn$ are zero).
-Crucial remaining differences are, however, (A)~the weighted updates of the cluster centers in (\ref{EqnMStepA}) compared to the $k$-means update and (B)~the update of the cluster variance $\sigma^2$ (\ref{EqnMStepB}) along with the cluster centers for Alg.\,\ref{AlgTVEMforGMM} which does not have a correspondence in $k$-means.
+TV-EM for GMMs (Alg.\,\ref{AlgTVEMforGMM}) increases the similarity between $k$-means and standard EM for GMMs in two ways: (A)~it relates Euclidean distances to a variational free energy and thus to the GMM likelihood; and (B)~it introduces `hard' zeros in the updates of model parameters (some or many $\qcn$ are zero).
+Crucial remaining differences are, however, (A)~the weighted updates of the cluster centers in Eqn.\,\ref{EqnMStep} compared to the $k$-means update, and (B)~the update of the cluster variance $\sigma^2$ in Eqn.\,\ref{EqnMStep} along with the cluster centers for Alg.\,\ref{AlgTVEMforGMM} which does not have a correspondence in $k$-means.
 By considering the first difference, the obvious next step is to consider a boundary case of Alg.\,\ref{AlgTVEMforGMM} by demanding that the sets $\KKn$ shall contain just one element, i.e., we set $C'=1$.
-Note in this respect that all proofs and considerations above apply for all $1\leq{}C'\leq{}C$.
-While we recover for $C'=C$ standard EM for the GMM (\ref{EqnGMMIsoA}) and (\ref{EqnGMMIsoB}), we find that for $C'=1$ the standard $k$-means algorithm is recovered.\\[0mm]
+All derivations above apply for all $1\leq{}C'\leq{}C$, and while standard EM for the GMM (\ref{EqnGMMIso}) is recovered for $C'=C$, we find that for $C'=1$ standard $k$-means (Alg.\,1) is recovered. \\[3mm] {}{\bf Proposition 2}\\ Consider the TV-EM algorithm (Alg.\,\ref{AlgTVEMforGMM}) for the GMM (\ref{EqnGMMIso}) with $\sigma^2>0$.
+If we set $C'=1$, then the TV-EM updates of the cluster centers $\muVec_c$ (\ref{EqnMStep}) become independent of the variance $\sigma^2$ and are given by the standard $k$-means algorithm in Alg.\,\ref{AlgKMeans}.\\[3mm] {\bf Proof}\\ If we choose $|\KKn|=C'=1$ for all $n$, then each $\KKn$ computed in the TV-E-step of Alg.\,\ref{AlgTVEMforGMM} contains according to Corollary\,1 the index of the cluster center closest to $\yVecN$ as only element.
+If we denote these centers by $c_o^{(n)}$, we get $\KKn=\{c_o^{(n)}\}$ and obtain for the truncated responsibilities $\qcn$ in (\ref{EqnQCN}):